krisppurg/dimscord/CONTRIBUTING.md

 #### Please Do NOT:
 * Make spam comments or less detailed issues.
 * Make command handler PRs or issues.
-There is no need for a command handler (read https://github.com/krisppurg/dimscord/pull/6#issuecomment-620716071)
+[There is already a command handler](https://github.com/ire4ever1190/dimscmd)
 * Make lines over 80-81 characters, unless it's comments which limits to around 120 characters.